UT-ABCS/level-up/README.md

 This repository serves as a one-way directory of all the Level Up sessions hosted by ABCS.

 ## Upcoming Sessions
-- Hot Potato
+- GitHub Guide
+- CS Course Survival Guide
+- How to Research Companies
-- Raffling
+- How to Network
-- Snake Game

 ## Past Sessions
 - Look at the Career Week section